MAIN-Lab/Multimodal-Martian-Landslides-Dataset/README.md

 If you use [MarsLS dataset](https://github.com/MAIN-Lab/Multimodal-Martian-Landslides-Dataset) in your research, we would appreciate a citation to the original paper:

-Reyes, A. A., Paheding, S., Rajaneesh, A., Sajinkumar, K. S., & Oommen, T. (2023, June).
-C-PLES: Contextual Progressive Layer Expansion With Self-Attention for Multi-Class Landslide Segmentation on Mars Using Multimodal Satellite Imagery.
-Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops, 354–364.
+Paheding, S., Reyes, A. A., Rajaneesh, A., Sajinkumar, K. S., & Oommen, T. (2024, January).
+MarsLS-Net: Martian Landslides Segmentation Network and Benchmark
+Dataset.
+Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV), 2024.

 ```
-@InProceedings{Reyes_2023_CVPR,
-    author    = {Reyes, Abel A. and Paheding, Sidike and Rajaneesh, A. and Sajinkumar, K.S. and Oommen, Thomas},
-    title     = {C-PLES: Contextual Progressive Layer Expansion With Self-Attention for Multi-Class Landslide Segmentation on Mars Using Multimodal Satellite Imagery},
-    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops},
-    month     = {June},
-    year      = {2023},
-    pages     = {354-364}
-}

 ```